 Intro

-Find Poly is evolving into a cross-platform title — mobile, desktop, XR and VR.
-The most technically interesting part for me is the monetisation layer: how progression and value move across platforms without fragmenting the experience but allow time limited players to pay to unlock.
+My Sunday evening project, Find Poly is evolving into a cross-platform title — mobile, desktop, XR and VR.
+The most technically interesting part for me is the monetisation, how player platform preference incentivizes certain purchase preferences.

 Find Poly™